 A Roux (pronounced roo like Scooby would say Scooby-roobie roo) is a mixture of flour and some fat that is often used to thicken sauces, soups or any other liquid that needs thickening.
-The word itself is French in origin but actually only means what it is, a mixture of fat and flour (as opposed to Al Dente that means ‘to the tooth’).
+The word itself is French in origin, but actually only means what it is, a mixture of fat and flour (as opposed to Al Dente that means ‘to the tooth’).
 Roux’s come in all sorts of colors and can be relatively mild in flavor or add a whole lot.
 The flavor can come from your personal choice of fat, or if you decide to cook the roux develop the flavor from the flour.
-Many dishes that utilize the roux are French in origin (but hey the French really did develop most contemporary cooking methods in general).
+Many dishes that use the roux are French in origin (but hey the French really did develop most contemporary cooking methods in general).
 These dishes mostly use lighter roux while cajun dishes use darker roux to get more flavor.

 How Does it Work?